2019 Outdoor Farmers Market

-Join us for free activities on Kids Day every second Saturday!
+Join us for free activities on Kids Day every second Saturday, May-October!

 Our Local Promise

 Local food finds a home at the producers-only Siloam Springs Farmers Market, and it’s offered in abundance.
 Our producers have a passion for providing consumers with foods grown directly at their farms here in Northwest Arkansas and Northeast Oklahoma.
-Local artisans offer hand-made wares ranging from woodcarvings to jewelry to hand-knit household goods to beautiful artisan soaps and more.
-Fresh pasture-raised meats include pork, chicken, turkey and beef, as well as pastured chicken and duck eggs.
-And bakers tempt you with handmade granola, scones, cookies, breads, pizza crusts, jams, kolaches, and much more!
+Local artisans offer handmade wares ranging from wood carvings to jewelry to hand-knit household goods to beautiful artisan soaps and more.
+Fresh pasture-raised meats include pork, chicken, and beef.
+And bakers tempt you with handmade granola, scones, cookies, breads, jams, and much more!
 There’s always something to discover at the market!

 Online Farmer’s Market Continues Year Round!